la2050/archive/_projects/2016/connection-pointe-technology-education-tools-for-blind-teachers-and-students.md

   - Advisors/board members
   - Publicity/awareness
   - Network/relationship support
+project_description: >-
+  We will development and deploy a tablet-based, fully accessible digital curriculum tool that allows our visually impaired instructors to effectively teach digital literacy skills to our blind students in one-on-one and group settings.
 project_impact: '["Student education pipeline"]'
 project_proposal_best_place: >-
   The demand for technology instruction, especially instruction for the visually